MihirLuthra/bash_option_parser/README.md

 ```
 parse_options <option-1> <schema> <option-2> <schema> ; $@
 ```

+First option, i.e. <option-1> __must__ always be the key name that you want to use to denote the program itself.
+Like in the above example it is `sample`.

 <b>Comma(,)</b> is used to separate alternative names. <b>Semicolon(;)</b> is used to mark the end of options.
 After
 semicolon, `$@` is passed.